Faizul-Bitto/simple-user-agent-tracking-middleware-with-node.js-and-express.js/README.md

 1. **User-Agent Filtering**: Blocks automated tools and bots
 2. **Token Authentication**: Simple token-based access control
 3. **Request Validation**: Validates all incoming user data using Joi schemas
-4. **User-Agent Logging**: Tracks all user-agent strings for security analysis
+4. **User-Agent Tracking with Counters**: Tracks and counts all user-agent strings (both blocked and non-blocked) for security analysis
+5. **Separate Tracking Files**: Maintains separate files for blocked and non-blocked agents for better analysis

+## 📊 Dashboard Features

+The interactive dashboard provides:

+- **Statistics Overview**:
+  - Total User Agents tracked
+  - Total Requests (non-blocked)
+  - Total Blocked requests

+- **Pie Chart**: Visual representation of blocked vs not blocked user agents with percentages

+- **Bar Chart**: All blocked user agents displayed with their blocked counts

+- **Detailed Table**: Complete list of all user agents showing:
+  - User Agent Name
+  - Blocked Status (Yes/No)
+  - Count (non-blocked requests)
+  - Blocked Count

+- **Manual Refresh**: Click the refresh button to update data (no auto-refresh)

 ## 📝 Notes

-- The `userAgent.json` file is automatically created and updated with all user-agent strings
+- The `userAgentTracking/` directory is automatically created with JSON files tracking user agents
+- Files use object format: `{ "user-agent-string": count }` for efficient tracking
 - User data is currently stored in memory (`users.js`).
 For production, consider using a database
 - The token validation is simplified for demonstration.
 For production, use proper authentication (JWT, OAuth, etc.)
 - The user-agent blocking patterns can be customized in `middleware/CheckUserAgent.js`
+- The dashboard is accessible at the root URL (`http://localhost:PORT`) without authentication

 ## 👤 Author